merspieler/irc-skill/README.md

   * `channel-password`: The channel password if required. _**Note** This feature isn't implemented yet._

-_Use this only for debuging purpose on the console_
+_Use the debuging mode only on the console.
+This will not work well for normal useage._
 * "Enable irc debug" Enables debug mode.
 This will print useful information for debugging and **ever** message recived.
 This includes messages like the `PING` message.
 * "Disable irc debug" Disables debug mode and goes back to normal output.